Nzanga Mobutu

-Nzanga Mobutu (born 24 March 1970) is a Congolese politician & the son of the long-time President Mobutu Sese Seko, he served in the government of the Democratic Republic of the Congo from 2007 to 2011, initially as Minister of State for Agriculture and subsequently as Deputy Prime Minister for Basic Social Needs and Deputy Prime Minister for Labor, Employment and Social Security.
+Nzanga Mobutu (born 24 March 1970) is a Congolese politician and the son of the long-time President Mobutu Sese Seko.
+He served in the government of the Democratic Republic of the Congo from 2007 to 2011, initially as Minister of State for Agriculture and subsequently as Deputy Prime Minister for Basic Social Needs and Deputy Prime Minister for Labor, Employment and Social Security.
 He received the fourth-highest number of votes in the 2006 presidential election.
 In 2007, Nzanga founded the Union of Mobutist Democrats as the successor to his father's Popular Movement of the Revolution and has led the party since.

 Background

 Nzanga Mobutu is the eldest son of Mobutu Sese Seko by his second wife, Bobi Ladawa.
 Nzanga grew up in Belgium and later studied communications and international relations in Canada and France before returning to Zaire in the mid-1990s.
 He then worked as spokesman/communications advisor to his father, and was also the chairman of the board for the Zairean bank, Soza Bank.
 In May 1997, he fled into exile in Morocco along with his father when rebel leader Laurent-Désiré Kabila captured Kinshasa.

 He is married to Catherine Bemba, a daughter of businessman Jeannot Bemba Saolona, with whom he has three children: Nyiwa, Bobi, and Sese.